rjaros/kvision-examples/template-fullstack-vertx/README.md

 ### Running
 * jsRun - Starts a webpack dev server on port 3000
 * jvmRun - Starts a dev server on port 8080

+Note: Auto reload is automatically supported for the JVM backend with Vert.x.

 ### Packaging
 * jsBrowserDistribution - Bundles the compiled js files into `build/dist/js/productionExecutable`
 * jsJar - Packages a standalone "web" frontend jar with all required files into `build/libs/*.jar`